The Mighty Ordinary

 Then one night as I was preparing chicken for dinner again, overwhelming gratitude poured from my heart for what had been provided, regardless of how.
 It made no sense and defied what my mind could argue was right.
 Yet that night I marveled at the healing power of free-flowing gratitude, beyond all logic, as it laid the question to rest once again.

-3 Comments The Fly in My Kitchen
+3 Comments The Mighty Ordinary

 Leave a Reply